West Academic Home

 3. RACISM AND RESEARCH

 A Toolkit raising questions about racism and bioethics is available at Toolkit.
 Where else in this class should racism be introduced or emphasized?
-Do you agree with the arguments in this BioethicsandBlackLives?

 Should the US government apologize to Guatemala?